Boosting impact and sustainability in Oregon

 - Russell Glasgow, Ph.D., Director, Dissemination and Implementation Science Program, University of Colorado School of Medicine

-Adapting to the public health situation: a virtual grantee gathering
+Adapting to the public health situation: a virtual grantee gathering in 2021

 The Community Partnership Program held a virtual grantee gathering in May 2021 instead of an in-person conference.
 The event was an opportunity for grantees to share best practices, gain skills, and network with peers from across the state in an effort to address local public health and cancer issues.
 Language interpretation was available in Spanish.
 The gathering was open to active grantees and project team members, including Tiered, Community Action Model, and COVID-19 Special Call grant cycles.